Lod: British Mandate

+In 1938, Lydda had a population of 12,750.

-In 1945 Lydda had a population of 16,780; 14,910 Muslims, 1,840 Christians, 20 Jews and 10 classified as "other".
+In 1945, Lydda had a population of 16,780 (14,910 Muslims, 1,840 Christians, 20 Jews and 10 "other").
 Until 1948, Lydda was an Arab town with a population of around 20,000—18,500 Muslims and 1,500 Christians.
 In 1947, the United Nations proposed dividing Mandatory Palestine into two states, one Jewish state and one Arab; Lydda was to form part of the proposed Arab state.
 In the ensuing war, Israel captured Arab towns outside the area the UN had allotted it, including Lydda.

+In December 1947, thirteen Jewish passengers in a seven-car convoy to Ben Shemen Youth Village were ambushed and murdered.In a separate incident, three Jewish youths, two men and a woman were captured, then raped and murdered in a neighbouring village.
+Their bodies were paraded in Lydda’s principal street.